Tag: Salt Lake City

 2020–21 was an oddly energetic, almost enchanted time to live in downtown Salt Lake City.
 After moving back from England to my hometown in June 2019, I rented a small apartment behind Dolcetti — the gelato shop founded by Mark and Kari England in 2004, known for its 150 rotating, small-batch flavors (Dolcetti).
 Inside, the place looks like the I Spy books and Wes Anderson had a baby and then coated everything in thrift-shop gold: curiosities on every shelf, saturated colors, odd treasures arranged with the confidence of someone who knows exactly where beauty hides.
 I loved sitting next to the window to write and observe passersby.

-My apartment was a tight 900 square feet for me, my cat, and a plant collection increasingly convinced it could overthrow the living room.
+My apartment was a tight 900 square feet for me, my cat and a plant collection increasingly convinced it could overthrow the living room.
 But it sat at the center of a downtown that felt, even in the quietest moments of the pandemic, strangely evolving.
-I watched George Floyd marches move past my corner, mourned the independent shops that couldn’t survive the shutdowns, and nurtured a growing affection for the Criterion Collection as if it were an underground library I’d smuggled back from another life.
+I watched George Floyd marches move past my corner, mourned the independent shops that couldn’t survive the shutdowns and nurtured a growing affection for the Criterion Collection as if it were an underground library I’d smuggled back from another life.

 Composite image